-Offer advice to students about specific types of classes to take to achieve their career goals.
+Offer students advice about specific classes to take to achieve their career goals.

 Lead or support specific learning courses, offering tutorials, practical sessions, and lectures to assist students in getting a good grasp of course material.

-3. What Are The Personal Skills And Requirements For A College Professor / University Lecturer?
+3. What Are The Requirements For A College Professor / University Lecturer?

 Professors and University lecturers are social personalities gifted with numerous noble virtues that make them apt for this role.
 They are kind, accommodating, patient, sympathetic, caring, supportive, diplomatic, and welcoming.